r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 **Ganesha:**
 Hmm.
-Well, I do feel a kind of kinship with you, seeing as you look to be the only other {(M) Average Joe /(F) Plain Jane} here.
+Well, I do feel a kind of kinship with you, seeing as you look to be the only other [♂ Average Joe /♀ Plain Jane] here.

 **Ganesha:**
 So I guess I can at least hear you out.
 'Specially since it doesn't look like Karna's gonna give up anytime soon.